-Sometimes, while you are reading, you might come across an unfamiliar word.
+While you are reading, you might come across an unfamiliar word.
 Keep a small dictionary near you whenever you read so you can look up words quickly.
 If you want to keep reading and look it up later, just circle the word so you can find it easily.
 Sometimes you can get a pretty good idea of what a word means by the way it is used in a sentence.
 When you look it up, go back to the original sentence to see how the word was used.
-This will usually give you a new insight into what you were reading.
+This will usually give you new insight into what you were reading.

-Throughout the year, you will be composing a variety of short and long written answers and research reports, as well as writing down your findings and conclusions based on your experiments.
+Throughout the year, you will be composing a variety of short and long written answers and research reports as well as writing down your findings and conclusions based on your experiments.
 Clear, expressive, accurate writing is essential for a scientist!
 When writing short answers, it is important to always use complete sentences and restate the question in your answer so that it makes sense even without the question.
 For example, if the question is "What is a cell?" instead of answering, "The build-ing block of life," you might write, "A cell is the building block of all living organisms."

 This year, you will be expected to use your skills in revising, editing, and proofreading when you write essays and reports.
 After you write a rough draft, revise it to make sure it includes everything you want to say, and that it is organized so the information flows in a logical order.
-Once you have revised it, you edit your work to correct any errors in spelling, grammar, capitalization, and punctuation.
-Then you create a final version of your report.
+Once you have revised it, you should edit your work to correct any errors in spelling, grammar, capitalization, and punctuation.
+Then you will create a final version of your report.
 Proofreading comes at the very end, when you read your final report one last time to catch and correct any lingering errors.
 When writing essays or reports, always save your rough draft as well as the final version of your paper.
 This helps you see how much your writing is improving, and gives your teacher, parent, or tutor important information about your developing skills.

-Below you will find notes on how this coursebook is set up.
-Please go over this material with your parent.
-(There's also a section below for your parent to read.)
 Science is all about questions and discoveries-we hope the year ahead gives you a new way of looking at the amazing world around us!